 The main focus of this learning object is the early stages of dementia, including the emotional impact of the onset of symptoms and the diagnosis of dementia on the person concerned and those around them.
 The learning object also considers the importance of community-based support for people with dementia and how social networks can operate in this context.
 Towards the end of the learning object, you will look at the values and attitudes associated with person-centred care, particularly in relation to caring for and working with people with dementia as their condition progresses.

 This learning object is one of a set of exercises and activities taken from the book 'Modern Social Work Practice' written by Mark Doel and Steven Shardlow.
-This resource takes nine principles of partnership practice and asks the student to consider the importance of endings in professional practice and how to make best use of them.
-Primarily, this is achieved by anticipating endings from the beginning of a piece of work, and how they have been put into practice.
+This resource takes nine principles of partnership practice and asks the student to consider their relevance to a particular piece of work, and how they have been put into practice.
 The focus here is on empowerment and partnership as essential aspects of the student's anti-oppressive practice.

 All of us who work with families carry into our work a whole set of beliefs and values about family life and how children should be cared for.
 This learning object is designed to make you aware of these personal values and how they might impact on your practice.
 This learning object explores the way that personal values can effect the way you deal with families and seeks to help make practitioners aware of the impact and implications that this can have.
 You will be asked to capture your initial thoughts relating to 3 case study images depicting different aspects of family life.

 This is a light hearted training exercise with a serious purpose – to emphasise that good communication is essential and that information will diminish and become less accurate as it is passed on.